cuijiyao01/docker-k8s-training/kubernetes/exercise_07_helm.md

 `helm init --tiller-namespace <your-namespace>`

 Verify your installation by running `helm list --tiller-namespace <your-namespace>`.
 You should also check, if a tiller pod is running in your namespace.

+Hint: If you are getting tired of typing in your tiller namespace for every command, you can set an environment variable `TILLER_NAMESPACE` with your tiller server's namespace as value.
+However for sake of completeness the following code samples will continue to use the `--tiller-namespace` flag where required.

 ## Step 2: looking for charts?
 Now that helm is able to talk to its tiller in Kubernetes it is time to use it.
 Helm organizes applications in so called charts, which contain parameters you can set during installation.
 By default there is a local and an official repository where you can look for charts, but of course you can also add futher repos.
 Check out the available repos and search for a chaoskube chart